hkopenai/hk-finance-mcp-server/README.md

 6. Get information of Tender Invitation and Notice of Award of Contracts from Hong Kong Monetary Authority
 7. Daily figures of Hong Kong Interbank Interest Rates (HIBOR)
 8. Information on Automated Teller Machines (ATMs) of retail banks in Hong Kong
+9. Monthly statistics on stamp duty collected from transfer of Hong Kong stock (both listed and unlisted)

 ## Examples